singularity-energy/open-grid-emissions/docs/docs/Methodology/Data Aggregation/Plant Primary Fuel.md

 PS | Pumped storage hydroelectric

 Plants and subplants with a primary fuel of `MWH` are assigned a `fuel_category` of `storage`, regardless of prime mover.

+Plants and subplants that contain energy storage are also assigned a storage type (standalone, co-located, or hybrid), which is described in [Energy Storage](Energy%20Storage.md).